6 Ways to Save Money on a Road Trip

 However, you don’t necessarily want to spend your food budget on the road trip portion of your journey.
 Wouldn't you rather dedicate the funds to eating out at your destination?

 Instead of filling up on junk or greasy food, pack food and snacks when you leave.
 Bring a cooler with you (don’t forget the ice) and stock it with sandwiches, drinks, and fruit and veggies.
 This will not only save you money, but it will also save you time since you won't have to stop as much.

 Look at Alternative Lodging

 Traveling without younger kids gives you more flexibility here, but if you can, look into Airbnb if you’re going on a longer road trip that will require a night or two of driving.

 You’d be surprised at the number of hosts that can accommodate last-minute guests, and homes can be cozier than motels.

 Feeling adventurous?
 If you have room for the equipment, forgo traditional lodging completely and go camping.
 It will break up the monotony of the drive, you’ll save a lot of money, and you’ll have a side-trip in addition to your regular trip to look forward to.

 At the very least, before you hit the road, estimate where you might stop and check out hotels available in the area.
 What are the average prices?
 Having this knowledge means there’s less of a chance you’ll get ripped off.
-You don't want to be desperate and tired at 1 AM, willing to take any room, even if it's 50% more than you wanted to pay.
+You don't want to be desperate and tired at 1 AM, willing to take any room, even if it's significantly more than you wanted to pay.

 Can you decide where you want to stop and sleep ahead of time?
 Are you flexible and not very particular about it?
 Then look into booking hotels “blindly.”
 Many of the prominent booking sites like Priceline offer this option, and you’ll usually get a room for much less.